 by default, the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity shall be ten (10) percent of cross-zonal capacity calculated for the day-ahead timeframe in accordance with the capacity calculation methodologies developed pursuant to Article 20(2) of the CACM Regulation;

 to resolve a situation where the limit for the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity in a market-based allocation in accordance with paragraph 1(a) is not sufficient to satisfy TSO demand in a bidding zone, the percentage limit pursuant to paragraph 1(a) for the relevant day-ahead market time units may be increased based on the exemption rule pursuant to Article 41(2) of EB Regulation.
 The limit for the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves for market-based allocation shall only be increased to the point until the TSO demand is satisfied and maximum up to 20% of the calculated cross-zonal capacity calculated for day-ahead market timeframe.
 If this maximum limit is still not sufficient to satisfy a TSO demand, a fallback procedure pursuant to Article 4(9) shall be initiated.
-TSOs shall publish and notify all the regulatory authorities about each increase of the limit for the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves for market-based allocation above the threshold set in paragraph 1(a).
+TSOs shall publish and notify all the regulatory authorities and neighbouring TSOs in case of CCRs where NTC approach is applied and all TSOs in CCR in case of CCRs where the flow-based approach is applied about each increase of the limit for the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves for market-based allocation above the threshold set in paragraph 1(a).
 This notification shall include at least the final volume percentage of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves for market-based allocation and the reasons for the shortage of balancing capacity bids in the importing bidding zone.
 The annual impact of such increases shall be reported pursuant to Article 26(7)(e);

 if increases pursuant to paragraph (1)(b) occur due to a structural local shortage of BSPs’ bids for a standard balancing capacity product in a bidding zone, the limit for the maximum volume of cross-zonal capacity allocated for the exchange of balancing capacity in accordance with paragraph (1)(a) may be increased by 2 percentage points.
 Such increase of the default limit shall be reported to stakeholders and all regulatory authorities at least two weeks in advance of application.
 This process can be performed repeatedly until the maximum limit of twenty (20) % is reached.
 The applied default limits shall be published in accordance with Article 26(7)(e); and